 Investigate which materials are waterproof by using them as a roof for a LEGO house and investigating whether they keep the floor dry.

 Dissolving in Water

-Predict and test which materials will dissolve in water?
+Predict and test which substances will dissolve in water?

 Do you have any more water science experiment ideas for us?